Minor emergencies can be solved at home. The below can assist with some common orthodontic emergencies.

 Brackets may occasionally debond if you have eaten something too hard, sticky, chewy, or crunchy or if you have had a hit to your face.

 If a loose bracket has twisted on the wire and is sticking out, try to spin the bracket back into position using sterilised tweezers.
-Please call the studio and advise whether an impact to your face has damaged your braces, and we will advise as to how soon you should be seen.
+Please call the clinic and advise whether an impact to your face has damaged your braces, and we will advise as to how soon you should be seen.